 How to Give

 The simplest way to support the University is with a cash gift.
-Send your personal check to the UNH Foundation, John S. Elliott Alumni Center, Durham, NH 03824.
+Send your personal check to the UNH Foundation, Elliott Alumni Center, 9 Edgewood Road, Durham, NH 03824.
 Please make your check payable to the UNH Foundation.
-Cash gifts are tax deductible according to federal law.
-You may also make a gift with a credit card, or use the online giving form on this Web site.
-Many companies match cash gifts.
-Please check with your employer, or click here to check online.
+You may also make a gift with a credit card using our secure online giving form: www.unh.edu/giving.

-Please act now, by the close of our fiscal year, June 30, and in time for this scholarship to be awarded to a deserving student by the fall term.
-Call (603) 862-4495 today.
+All gifts received by the close of our fiscal year on June 30 will be awarded to a student in the fall term.

 A gift of appreciated securities provides an income tax deduction equal to the fair market value of the donated securities.
 Capital gains taxes may also be avoided on the transfer.

-For more information contact Tina Sawtelle, Vice President and Treasurer, at (603) 862-1584 or e-mail.
+For more information, contact Erik Gross, Vice President and Treasurer, at (603) 862-1584.
 Click here for information about how to transfer securities.

-Planned gifts, such as charitable remainder trusts and gifts to the UNH Foundation Pooled Income Fund, benefit the University and can provide you with income for life.
+Planned gifts, such as charitable gift annuities, charitable remainder trusts and gifts to the UNH Foundation Pooled Income Fund, benefit the University and can provide you with income for life.
 You may also enjoy significant benefits, including tax deductions, avoidance of capital gains taxes, and increased income.
-For more information on gift planning, please contact Theresa Soracco, Director of Gift Planning, at (603) 862-4895.
+For more information on gift planning, please contact Theresa Curry, Director of Gift Planning, at (603) 862-4895 or email@example.com

-A gift to the University in a will allows you to make a substantial contribution to the University without diminishing available assets.
+A gift to the UNH Foundation in a will allows you to make a substantial contribution to the University without diminishing available assets.
 A bequest can also significantly reduce estate taxes.

 Pooled Income Fund